kevva/github-token-user/readme.md

 ### githubTokenUser(token)

-Returns a promise for an `object` with the user.
+Returns a Promise for a user.

 #### token